ryanboldi/ryanboldi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Computer Science student at the Univeristy of Massachusetts, Amherst.
+I am currently a Computer Science student at the Univeristy of Massachusetts Amherst.
 My research interests include Neuroevolution, Genetic Programming, Artificial Life, Reinforcement Learning and Robotics.